 Referring to the on-demand passenger transport service, Uber, the trucking industry is the latest to encounter said uberization.
 Although the project was meant to remain under the radar, new information has industry analysts buzzing.
 Being characterized by some as the “new 800-pound gorilla” everyone should acknowledge, Amazon’s intentions are clear that entering the freight industry is in the works.

-With this process of uberization will come a series of features essential to Amazon’s vision – namely an app offering real-time pricing and driving directions.
+With this process of uberization will come a series of features essential to Amazon’s vision – namely an app offering real-time pricing and driving directions for truckers.
 Other supposed features will include tracking and payment options to speed up the shipping process overall.
 It may even recommend to drivers which truck-stops to visit and be able to provide a “tour” of all the loads on one’s schedule.

 Uberization of an $800 Million Dollar Industry